 A crack pipe typically consists of a small glass tube with a metal screen at one end.
 The other end is inserted into the user’s mouth.
 Crack cocaine is then heated and inhaled through the pipe.
 Crack pipes can vary in size and shape, but they all serve the same purpose: to allow the user to smoke crack cocaine.
 Some crack pipes may be made from household items such as pens or light bulbs, while others may be purchased from drug paraphernalia shops.

+Using a cracked pipe can be dangerous, as it increases the risk of burns and respiratory problems.
+It is also illegal to possess a crack pipe in many jurisdictions.
+If you are caught with a crack pipe, you could face charges of drug paraphernalia possession.
 Part of the reason that crack is so much cheaper is that it contains adulterants.
 The cutting agents that drug dealers use in their crack is often unclear, so people purchasing crack rarely know exactly what they’re consuming.
 Many crack cutting agents are dangerous and unpredictable substances.
 Common cutting agents include boric acid, talc, inositol, sucrose, glucose, strychnine, levamisole, lidocaine, procaine, benzocaine, ritalin, ephedrine, and tetracaine.
 It is also not uncommon for drug dealers to add opioids to their products.
 When opioids, such as fentanyl or heroin, are combined with crack cocaine, the risk of overdose significantly increases.

-Risks Associated with Using Glass Crack Pipes Design for Recovery
+Risks Associated with Using Glass Crack Pipes

 What is Freebasing?